 Switching contraceptive pill is a straightforward process.
 If you are currently on a different type of the combined pill, wait until you reach the end of the pack and start taking Katya the next day instead of having the 7 day break.
-You can stop taking the mini pill and start taking Katya at any time but you will need to use additional contraception for the first 7 days.
+If you are taking the progestogen-only pill (the mini pill) you can start taking Katya at any time but you will need to use additional contraception for the first 7 days.

 If you stop taking Katya you can get pregnant at any time.
-Some women may fall pregnant quickly, and for others it may take several months.
-There are lots of factors which may affect fertility so it's recommended to seek advice from a family planning clinic to ensure you have as much information and support as possible.
+Some women may fall pregnant quickly, and for others, it may take several months.
+There are lots of factors that may affect fertility so it's recommended to seek advice from a family planning clinic to ensure you have as much information and support as possible.